 Investment banking is a relationship business.
 Investment bankers build long-term relationships with large corporations in the hope of acting as their advisor on all financial matters.
 For their guidance in raising cash or negotiating a merger, investment bankers earn fees based on a percentage of the total sum of money that changes hands.

-Corporation Finance is either a divisional or functional area within a corporation dealing with financial responsibilities relating to Treasury, Operations, Marketing, or Accounting.
-In a Corporate Finance position, an MBA may be responsible for modeling, special project analysis, merger/acquisition analysis, debt/equity structuring, management of cash reserves, budgeting, financial planning, strategic analysis, and accounting issues.
+Corporate Finance is either a divisional or functional area within a corporation dealing with financial responsibilities relating to Treasury, Operations, Marketing, or Accounting.
+In a Corporate Finance position, an professional may be responsible for modeling, special project analysis, merger/acquisition analysis, debt/equity structuring, management of cash reserves, budgeting, financial planning, strategic analysis, and accounting issues.

 Portfolio managers hold stocks, bonds, and other assets (real estate, derivatives, etc.) for institutional and individual clients.
 Because they are the end consumer of investments and research, they are referred to as the "Buy Side" of Wall Street.
 Depending on the size and composition of the assets under management, portfolio managers use strategies ranging from strictly quantitative, to passive (indexing), to active management.